amepas/lab_wiki/Lab-Wiki.md

 Furthermore, additional tips on writing paper rebuttals can be found here: https://deviparikh.medium.com/how-we-write-rebuttals-dc84742fece1

+## Learning ressources

+### Getting to speed in Materials Science
+1. Introduction to Materials Science and Engineering : https://www.youtube.com/channel/UCRFAeCBIRZrY8YcuLomFU1g/playlists

+### Getting to speed in Deep Learning

+### Getting to speed in Geometric Deep Learning

+### Getting to speed in Large Language Model

+Continuously learning and staying up to date with the most recent advancements in the field is a must in a successful research lab.
+There are a number of different ways to learn, but one would be regularly reading recent papers (such as those posted on academic Twitter accounts listed below).

+If you feel you do not understand a particular paper or article, feel free to post about it in the Vertaix lab Slack workspace for a discussion with other lab members.

 ## Learning

 Continuously learning and staying up to date with the most recent advancements in the field is a must in a successful research lab.
 There are a number of different ways to learn, but one would be regularly reading recent papers (such as those posted on academic Twitter accounts listed below).